Runner Profile – Margie O’Brien

 What sort of training did you start undertaking?

 Well, I guess I underestimated the training that was required.
-I remember ringing my son and telling him that I’d decided that this year I was going to do the Queenstown marathon.
+Phoning my son, I told him that I’d decided that this year I was going to do the Queenstown marathon.
 I remember saying “I ran 10km today and next weekend I will do 20km”.
 I could almost hear him shaking his head over the phone.
 He said, “Mum, that’s not going to cut it…” He even suggested perhaps I should just do the half… but I knew it was the marathon I wanted to complete.

 My son Andrew is a very competent athlete who has achieved pretty amazing results in triathlon in his age group.
 He is quite familiar with the sort of training that is needed to obtain results.
 He told me then and there that he would take over my training program for the marathon which I was very grateful for.
 Although I knew this training would be beneficial, I am also a very strong willed and determined person and I fully believe this would have got me over the line.
 It may have been naïve, but I believe I would have made it.
 The training I started on from this point really made me appreciate the work that goes into and is required for this kind of thing.

 For tips on a well-rounded training schedule, click here.

 What was the hardest part of the training?

 That every day, rain, hail or shine, I had to get up and complete the set program that Andrew had given me.
 Another reason why having the program was so great, that I had an accountability factor that forced me to get it done.
 It also made me appreciate the kind of training that he was doing for triathlon, especially the fact it was for three disciplines – swimming, cycling AND running.